ClSlaid/URanker/README.md

 `Ranker` takes in all `Reducer`'s intermediate file and sort KV pairs by value.
 Then produce top-100 frequency URLs.

-## Project structure and detailed introduction
+## Project structure and explaination

 ### reader